benju69/LiterallyHelloWorld/README.md

 - Colors from <a href="https://material.io/guidelines/style/color.html#color-color-palette" target="_blank">the official Material palette

 <h2>Copyright</h2>
 This project is licensed under the terms of the MIT license and protected by Udacity Honor Code and Community Code of Conduct.
-See <a href=".idea/copyright">copyright</a> folder.
+See <a href="LICENSES">LICENSES</a> and <a href=".idea/copyright">copyright</a> folders.